DenisV94/DenisV94/README.md

 # 👋 Hi, I'm Denis!

-### 🚀 Senior Mobile Developer | Kotlin & Jetpack Compose Multiplatform Specialist | Full-Stack Mobile Solutions
+### 🚀 Full-Stack | Kotlin & Jetpack Compose Multiplatform | Mobile Developer

 Welcome to my GitHub!
 I’m Denis—a **Full Stack Mobile Developer** with over **5 years of experience** crafting engaging, high-performance applications.
 My specialty? **Kotlin** and **Jetpack Compose Multiplatform (KMM)** for creating powerful, cross-platform solutions.
 I’m here to build apps that people love and that scale effortlessly across Android and iOS.

 ---

-## 🌟 About Me
+## 🌟 Core Skills

+- **Full-Stack Developer** 🚀
+  Whether leading projects or managing the full development lifecycle—from design to deployment—I’m skilled in independently delivering robust, scalable applications.
+My experience spans every stage of development, ensuring high-quality, maintainable solutions from start to finish.

-- **Pioneer in Kotlin & Compose Multiplatform** 🌐
+- **Kotlin & Compose Multiplatform Specialist** 👨‍🚀
   Since the early days of **Compose Multiplatform**, I’ve been leveraging it to build seamless, cross-platform experiences for Android and iOS.
-From its alpha release to now, I’ve honed a deep expertise in deploying it effectively for modern mobile applications.

-- **Full-Stack Developer with Solo & Team Experience** 👥
-  Whether it’s leading projects or handling the full app lifecycle—design to deployment—I’m skilled in both solo development and team leadership to deliver robust, scalable solutions.
+My primary focus is delivering high-quality, multiplatform solutions that scale efficiently across both mobile platforms.

+- **Android XML Layout Design** 🎨
+  On the Android side, I have extensive experience in visual design using the traditional XML layout system.
+This background makes me adaptable across both classic and modern UI development, allowing me to work effectively with legacy codebases and new implementations alike.

+- **API Development Expertise** 🔗
+  Beyond mobile development, I have hands-on experience building complete APIs from scratch, covering essential components like database connectivity, external service integrations (e.g., Mapbox, SendGrid/Postmark, or S3), and delivering content for multiple frontends (such as mobile apps, admin dashboards, etc.).
+My API solutions are designed to be secure, efficient, and fully integrated with necessary cloud services.

-- **Security-Minded, Cloud-Savvy** ☁️
+- **Cloud-Savvy** ☁️
-  I use **AWS** and **Digital Ocean** to ensure security and efficiency in the cloud, keeping applications safe and optimized.
+  With experience in **AWS**, **Digital Ocean**, and **Firebase**, I design and optimize applications for reliable cloud deployment, ensuring they are fully adapted for cloud environments.

-- **Dedicated to Growth** 🎓
+- **Adherence to Best Practices** 📏
-  Currently enhancing my testing skills, which will further elevate the reliability of the solutions I provide.
+  I prioritize industry best practices to enhance data integrity, performance, and maintainability.
+My approach ensures that applications are robust, efficient, and built for long-term scalability.

 ---

 ## 💼 Featured Projects

 ### KidsTales
-- **Description**: *The best collection of classical stories for children to learn Spanish and English.*
+- **Description**: *A curated collection of classical stories for children to learn Spanish and English.*
 - **Role**: Lead Android Developer
-- **Tech Stack**: Java (initially), Android
+- **Tech Stack**: Java (initially), later rewritten in Kotlin with Jetpack Compose
-- **Outcome**: Successfully deployed and widely used, it was an inspiring experience that deepened my passion for creating impactful apps.
+- **Impact**: Successfully deployed and widely used, though the project has since been closed by the owner.
+- **Details**:
+  - **Initial Version**: Developed in Java, providing foundational Android experience.
+  - **Next Major Update**: Complete rewrite in **Kotlin** with **Jetpack Compose**, enhancing performance, user experience, and maintainability.
+  - **Additional Improvements**: Integrated new design principles and optimized the app's layout and navigation for a modern Android experience.

 ### Yachtty
 - **Description**: *A Worldwide Yachting Services Hub connecting yacht crews with top local suppliers.*